Rate Retriever Logo

 Around age 60, you’ll be paying the least amount for your car insurance than at any other point in your life, assuming you have a good driving record and avoid lapses in coverage.

-Here are the average rates in each state for a 65-year-old male driving a 2022 RAV4.
+Here are the average rates in each state for a 65-year-old male.

 Now, take a look at the average rates for the same profile by company.
 This list only considers companies that cover a large portion of the US.
 It’s a great idea to compare rates from local companies as well.